Jessi0803/kitchen_assistant/README.md

 ## Finetuning YOLOv8n (CPU)
-We fine-tune `yolov8n.pt` on our food dataset using a CPU.
+I fine-tune `yolov8n.pt` on my food dataset using a CPU.

 ### How to run
 ```bash